cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -    *APPLY VALUE TO COLUMN* > Applies the value of the selected cell to all cells in that column.
 -    *APPLY VALUE TO SELECTED NODES* > Applies the value of the selected cell to the cells of all nodes selected in the network view (if any).

    ***NOTE: These tools will modify your data and the changes are irreversible, please use them with caution.***

--    SELECT NODES > Selects (highlights) the node in the network view corresponding to the selected cell in the table.
+-    *SELECT NODES* > Selects (highlights) the node in the network view corresponding to the selected cell in the table.
-***NOTE: these 3 extra table tools will modify your data and

 For information on user privacy, see the **[Cytoscape Web Privacy